jasondentler/jasondentler.github.com/_posts/2015-04-18-nhibernate-and-transactionscope-and-web-api.md

 #####Still lazy loading issues
 So far, this works flawlessly when the controller actions return something other than `void`, `HttpResponseMessage` or an `IHttpActionResult`.
 Check out the Result Conversions box in the lower right corner of the [ASP.NET Web API 2 lifecycle poster](http://www.asp.net/media/4071077/aspnet-web-api-poster.pdf) to understand why.

-If I need more control over the responses, we have to return either `HttpResponseMessage` or `IHttpActionResult`.
+If I need more control over the responses, I have to return either `HttpResponseMessage` or `IHttpActionResult`.
 Now the service can return more intelligent responses like custom 404 messages, descriptive 409 conflict responses, 302 redirects, etc. The drawback is that these responses aren't serialized at the same point in the request lifecycle.
 In fact, they aren't serialized inside the Web API stack at all.
 It's left up to the host.

-This means our lazy loading issue continues.
-To fix it once and for all, we need to serialize the response content before the NHibernate session gets closed.
+This means my lazy loading issue continues.
+To fix it once and for all, I need to serialize the response content before the NHibernate session gets closed.
 The simplest solution I could come up with required a second message handler.
 <script src="https://gist.github.com/jasondentler/b9ea3d83586102eb9a67.js?file=SerializationHandler.cs"></script>

 #####Wiring it up